 Following the outbreak of the virus, governments around the world, including Israel, have adopted preventive measures, which included restrictions on passage between countries, isolation means including lockdown, restrictions on different types of activities and businesses, etc. The said measures have led to a significant impairment of business activity, to a rise in the rates of unemployment, impairment of the economic survivability of businesses and impairment of income and consumption of households (see "Principal economic developments" in the Report for the second quarter of 2020, chapter "C").
-Following a significant decline in the scope of morbidity in Israel, in the months of May and June, an additional widespread outbreak of the morbidity occurred in July.
+Following a significant decline in the scope of morbidity in Israel, in the months of May and June, an additional widespread outbreak of the morbidity occurred during July-September.
+Following of the renewed outbreak, an additional lockdown was imposed in Israel in the months of September and October, which brought about a significant reduction in economic activity and a rise in the rate of unemployment.